prakriti5dhang/exp-Mine-Evasee-IITKGP/experiment/aim.md

 ## Objective

-Estimation of psychrometric properties of air relevant to climatic conditions of an environment and acquire skill for handling Assmann psychrometer.
+The objective of this experiment is to find out efficiency of an Evasee in terms of pressure recovery in a mine ventilation system.